AlphaFold: Reception

-Finally, some have noted that even a perfect answer to the protein prediction problem would still leave questions about the protein folding problem—understanding in detail how the folding process actually occurs in nature (and how sometimes they can also misfold).
+AlphaFold 2's success received wide media attention.
+News pieces appeared in the science press, such as Nature, Science, MIT Technology Review, and New Scientist, and the story was covered by national newspapers.
+A frequent theme was the ability to predict protein structures based on the constituent amino acid sequence, expected to have benefits in the life sciences—accelerating drug discovery and enabling better understanding of diseases.
+Some have noted that even a perfect answer to the protein prediction problem still leaves questions about the protein folding problem (and thus protein dynamics)—understanding in detail how the folding process actually occurs in nature (and how sometimes they can also misfold).

-But even with such caveats, AlphaFold 2 was described as a huge technical step forward and intellectual achievement.

-Protein Structure Database
+In 2023, Demis Hassabis and John Jumper won the Breakthrough Prize in Life Sciences as well as the Albert Lasker Award for Basic Medical Research for their management of the AlphaFold project.
+Hassabis and Jumper proceeded to win the Nobel Prize in Chemistry in 2024 for their work on "protein structure prediction" with David Baker of the University of Washington.

+Source code

+Open access to source code of several AlphaFold versions (excluding AlphaFold 3) has been provided by DeepMind after requests from the scientific community.
+The source code of AlphaFold 3 was made available for non-commercial use to the scientific community upon request in November 2024.

+Database of protein models generated by AlphaFold

-The AlphaFold Protein Structure Database was launched on July 22, 2021 as a joint effort between AlphaFold and EMBL-EBI.
-At launch the database contains AlphaFold-predicted models of protein structures of nearly the full UniProt proteome of humans and 20 model organisms, amounting to over 365,000 proteins.
+The AlphaFold Protein Structure Database, a joint project between AlphaFold and EMBL-EBI, was launched on July 22, 2021.
+At launch, the database contained AlphaFold-predicted models for nearly the complete UniProt proteome of humans and 20 model organisms, totaling over 365,000 proteins.
 The database does not include proteins with fewer than 16 or more than 2700 amino acid residues, but for humans they are available in the whole batch file.
-AlphaFold planned to add more sequences to the collection, the initial goal (as of beginning of 2022) being to cover most of the UniRef90 set of more than 100 million proteins.
-As of May 15, 2022, 992,316 predictions were available.
+AlphaFold's initial goal (as of early 2022) was to expand the database to cover most of the UniRef90 set, which contains over 100 million proteins.
+As of May 15, 2022, the database contained 992,316 predictions.

 In July 2021, UniProt-KB and InterPro has been updated to show AlphaFold predictions when available.

 On July 28, 2022, the team uploaded to the database the structures of around 200 million proteins from 1 million species, covering nearly every known protein on the planet.

-Limitations

-The AlphaFold DB uses a monomeric model similar to the CASP14 version.
-As a result, many of the same limitations are expected: